-Nina is an M.A. student in History of Art.
-She received her B.A. in History and Art History from Victoria University of Wellington in 2012.
+Nina is a Ph.D. candidate in history of art.
+She received her B.A. in history and art history from Victoria University of Wellington, New Zealand, in 2012 and earned her M.A. at Bryn Mawr in 2018 with a thesis focusing on the use of Japanese decorative arts in middle-class American homes.
+Nina has held graduate internships in the American Wing of the Metropolitan Museum of Art and in Bryn Mawr College's Special Collections.
 Prior to attending Bryn Mawr College, Nina worked at the National Library of New Zealand’s Alexander Turnbull Library and held teaching positions in Japan.
-Her research interests include material culture and the global nineteenth century, ephemera, popular entertainment, and the decorative arts.
+Her research interests include nineteenth-century architecture and design history, the material culture of the home, and global cultures of consumption in the decorative arts.

-Elena is currently pursuing her MA in History of Art.
-She received her B.A. in Art History & Archaeology, with a second major in History from Washington University in St. Louis in 2013, and her M.A. in Art History from Southern Methodist University in 2015.
+Elena is currently pursuing her M.A. in history of art.
+She received her B.A. in art history and archaeology, with a second major in history, from Washington University in St. Louis in 2013, and her M.A. in art history from Southern Methodist University in 2015.
 Prior to attending Bryn Mawr College, Elena worked in outreach education at the White House Historical Association and has completed internships at the National Museum of Women in the Arts and The Met Cloisters.
 She has spent the last three summers as part of the excavation team at the early Byzantine synagogue site of Huqoq, Israel, and now serves as a square supervisor.
 Her research interests center on postcolonial readings of Late Antique and Early Byzantine visual culture, specifically synagogue mosaic floors.

-Taylor is currently pursuing an MA in the History of Art program.
-He received his B.A. in Art History and English from Georgetown University in 2008.
-In 2014, Taylor completed an M.A. in Art History at the University of Georgia, where he wrote on filmmaker and painter Sarah Morris.
-Taylor’s interests target the intersection of contemporary art and film, including tensions between projection, spectatorship, and narrative structure.
-In addition to his previous experience in the film and television industry, he has worked in several museums, including the National Gallery of Art in Washington, D.C., and has held teaching positions at the Savannah College of Art and Design.
+Taylor is currently working toward his Ph.D. in the history of art.
+His interests target the intersection of contemporary art and film, in particular installations that use projection to expand the cinematic experience into physical space.
+He received his B.A. in art history and English from Georgetown University in 2008 and his M.A. in art history at the University of Georgia.
+In addition to his experience in the film and television industry, he has worked in several museums, including the National Gallery of Art in Washington, D.C., and has held teaching positions at the Savannah College of Art and Design.

-Justinne is a PhD student studying Renaissance and Baroque portraiture with Professor David Cast.
-She previously received her BA in History from James Madison University and an MA in Art History from Queens College.
+Justinne is a Ph.D. student studying Renaissance and Baroque portraiture with Prof. David Cast.
+She previously received her B.A. in history from James Madison University and an M.A. in art history from Queens College.
 Her research interests include Italian Renaissance and Baroque portraiture, with a particular focus on images of saints within the context of Tridentine reforms.
-She has worked as a Museum Educator at the New-York Historical Society and held a graduate internship at the Robert Lehman Collection of the Metropolitan Museum of Art.
+She has worked as a museum educator at the New-York Historical Society and held a graduate internship at the Robert Lehman Collection of the Metropolitan Museum of Art.

 Anna Moblard Meier

-Jamie is a Ph.D. candidate working with Professor Christiane Hertel.
-Her dissertation will examine Frans Francken the Younger's development of the seventeenth century Flemish "gallery painting" genre within the context of early modern curiosity culture.
-She graduated cum laude from Columbia University in 2008 with a B.A. in Art History and German Literature, and she received her M.A. in History of Art from Bryn Mawr College in 2012.
+Jamie is a Ph.D. candidate working with Prof. Christiane Hertel.
+Her area of interest is Northern European Baroque.
+Her dissertation will examine Frans Francken the Younger's development of the 17th-century Flemish "gallery painting" genre within the context of early modern curiosity culture.
+She graduated cum laude from Columbia University in 2008 with a B.A. in art history and German literature, and she received her M.A. in history of art from Bryn Mawr College in 2012.
 She has presented papers at the Philadelphia Museum of Art, American University, KULeuven, and the Frick Collection in New York.
 In 2014 she was the recipient of the University of Pennsylvania's Petronella Van Weezel Award for outstanding achievements in Dutch studies.
 Currently she is conducting dissertation research in Antwerp as the 2015-2016 Rubenianum Fellow, a position generously co-sponsored by the Belgian-American Educational Foundation and the Rubenianum Fund (managed by the King Baudouin Foundation).

-Amalia is a PhD candidate working with Professor Christiane Hertel.
-She earned a B.A. in History from Oberlin College in 2009 and completed an M.A. at Bryn Mawr in 2013.
+Amalia is a Ph.D. candidate working with Prof. Christiane Hertel.
+Her areas of interest are prints and printmaking.
+She earned a B.A. in history from Oberlin College in 2009 and completed an M.A. at Bryn Mawr in 2013.
 She is interested in Polish modernism and the work of the Mloda Polska group.
 Her M.A. research focused on the intersection between language, type, and empire, and examined the ways in which public displays of typography either supported or undermined ideas of empire.
-Her PhD research similarly focuses on Polish political identity and its construction in the work of art.
+Her Ph.D. research similarly focuses on Polish political identity and its construction in the work of art.
 She has pursued museum work at both the Allen Memorial Art Museum and the Philadelphia Museum of Art.

 Mechella Ignace Yezernitskaya